bitcoin/bitcoin/doc/build-osx.md

 Download `http://gavinandresen-bitcoin.s3.amazonaws.com/boost_macports_fix.zip`
 for a fix.

-Once dependencies are compiled, see release-process.md for how the Bitcredit-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.
+Once dependencies are compiled, see release-process.md for how the Credits-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.

 Running